R3h44n/Week4-Project/README.md

 ## API KEY Guide

-Make sure to add api keys before starting the project
+Make sure to add api keys before starting the project.
+If you wanna know which api key to choose, make sure to check the .env_sample file to find the right api keys